 After overhearing a conversation in the health food store that went something like this: “Guar gum is like chewing gum to our system.
 It cannot be digested by the body.”
 I was curious and wanted to know more.
 If you look closely at ingredient lists, even health food store products contain this ingredient quite often.

-So, naturally I went to our plant based food expert, Karen Ranzi, M.A. for more clarity.
+So, I went to food expert, Karen Ranzi, M.A. for more clarity.
 The following is from her research and expertise.
-Thanks Karen!

 What Is Guar Gum?

 Guar gum is a fiber from the seed of the guar plant.
 It is used as a laxative.
 It has been used in treating diarrhea, constipation, and in reducing cholesterol.
 It has also been used to achieve weight loss because it expands in the intestine, giving a full feeling.

 In foods and beverages, guar gum is used as a thickening, stabilizing and binding agent.
 It’s included in many foods, personal care products, dog and cat food and more.

 It’s commonly present in baby food, baby formula, baby shampoo, and baby soap.

 Guar gum is primarily the ground endosperm of guar beans.
 The guar seeds are dehusked, milled and screened to form guar gum, a free-flowing, off-white powder.

 Guar gum is also found in a variety of foods, such as soups, juices, jams, salad dressings, soy bars, soy cheeses, and is used as a thickener in a variety of dairy products such as milk and yogurt.
 India is the largest producer of guar gum products.